 Cut the cucumber with the skin on into big slices and then quarter them.

 Cut the tomato into small cubes.

 Pick some of the nicer mint leaves for garnish.
 Then roughly chop the rest to yield ½ cup.

 Slice the green onion very thinly to yield ¼ cup.
-I prefer to use green onions as it is more subtle when eaten raw.

-How to Assemble Red Quinoa Salad
+How To Assemble Vegan Quinoa Salad

 Of all the salads, this has got to be the easiest salad assembly.

 Add all the ingredients into the mixing bowl with the parsley.